IN FOCUS: Should parents divorce or stay together for the kids?

 “Children are inherently resilient and can be correctly supported and taught to excel and despite earlier circumstances.
 They also tend to bounce back from adversity much quicker than adults.”

-She suggested that most issues surrounding a “divorce penalty” is due to a “lack of knowledge in parental self-maintenance and childcare strategies to employ post-divorce”, which can be managed once learned.
+She suggested that most issues surrounding a “divorce penalty” is due to parents' poor knowledge of how to care for themselves and their children post-divorce, which can be managed once learned.

+Individual differences of the person and family matter as well, she added.

-“There are many systemic and environmental factors that can cause a child to not succeed in life; divorce is not the sole psychosocial stressor,” she said, and these could include chronic illness or having to manage “significant financial difficulties”.
+“There are many systemic and environmental factors that can cause a child to not succeed in life; divorce is not the sole psychosocial stressor,” she said, adding that these could include chronic illness or having to manage “significant financial difficulties”.

 On minimising the effect of the “divorce penalty” on children, MSF said: “Divorce only dissolves the marital relationship, not the parent-child relationship.”

-While the outcomes of children with divorced parents “were on average worse” compared to children whose parents remained married, “this does not necessarily mean that all children will have the same outcomes”, said the ministry’s spokesperson.
+While the outcomes of children with divorced parents “were on average worse” compared to children whose parents remained married, “this does not necessarily mean that all children will have the same outcomes”, the ministry's spokesperson told CNA.

 “These outcomes can be mitigated with effective co-parenting and strong support from the extended family and community.”